tokens-studio/graph-engine/packages/documentation/docs/getting-started/Installation.md

 Run
 ```
-docker run ghcr.io/tokens-studio/graph-engine:frontend-latest
+docker run -p 3000:3000 tokensstudio/graph-engine-frontend:latest
 ```

-The editor should now be available at `http://localhost:3000`
+The editor should now be available at `http://localhost:3000/dashboard/editor`

 ## Locally